tc39/proposal-resizablearraybuffer/README.md

 ~~Currently a length of 0 always denotes a detached buffer.
 Are there use cases for `resize(0)`?
 Should it mean detach if allowed?
 Or should the buffer be allowed to grow again afterwards?~~

 https://github.com/tc39/proposal-resizablearraybuffer/issues/22 points out that `ArrayBuffer(0)` is already a thing.
 This proposal thus allows `resize(0)`.

-### What happened to `transfer()`?
-It used to be here.

-It has been separated into its own proposal to further explore the design space.
-New proposal repo TBD.

 ## History and acknowledgment